Thavarshan/comet.thavarshan.com/README.md

-# Comet Video Converter Website
+# Comet Media Converter Website

-Welcome to the official repository for the Comet Video Converter website.
-This project hosts the website for Comet, a no-nonsense video conversion tool designed for simplicity and efficiency.
+Welcome to the official repository for the Comet Media Converter website.
+This project hosts the website for Comet, a no-nonsense media conversion tool designed for simplicity and efficiency.

 ## About Comet

-Comet is a straightforward video converter that allows you to convert your videos quickly and effortlessly.
+Comet is a straightforward media converter that allows you to convert your medias quickly and effortlessly.
 It is designed to be simple and effective, without unnecessary features.

 ## Features

 - **No Data Collection**: Comet does not collect, store, or share any personal data.
 Your files and activities remain entirely on your device.
-- **Offline Processing**: All video conversions are processed locally on your device using [FFmpeg](https://ffmpeg.org/).
+- **Offline Processing**: All media conversions are processed locally on your device using [FFmpeg](https://ffmpeg.org/).
 - **Open Source**: Comet is an open-source project.
 You can review the source code on [GitHub](https://github.com/stellar-comet/comet).

 ## Website